robhagemans/basicode/BASICODE.rst

 There are two types of scalar variables: numerical and string.

 Numerical variable names consist of a letter and optionally another letter or a number.
+Their values are floating-point, and single-precision (i.e. no more than 6 digits guaranteed).

 String variable names consist of a letter and optionally another letter or a number, terminated by a dollar sign ``$``.